 Typical Day of an Administrative Assistant: Job Description & Duties

+So what do administrative assistants do exactly?
 I recently asked Beth, an administrative professional in a high school, to share her daily experience with our students to help them understand the typical day on the job and the duties of an administrative assistant.
-This was a difficult task as no day is ‘typical’ and each is extremely varied and ever changing.
-Here are her thoughts.
+This was a difficult task as no day is ‘typical.’
+In fact, each day is extremely varied and ever changing.
+Here are her thoughts, which should give some good insights into what administrative assistants do.

 Here is my plan for the day: